 While not all dispensaries carry Delta 8 products, a quick search online will reveal stores offering a variety of options.

 Some of the most popular choices for edibles come in the form of Delta 8 gummies, and candies.
 Sublingually, Delta 8 is also available as a tincture.
 While Delta 8 whole flower appears on many websites, the highest demand is for vape cartridges and pens.
-This may be due to the convenience and ease in using.
+This may be due to the convenience and ease of use.

 As regulation and oversight are not enforced, the quality of these products may vary greatly.
 Further, as Delta 8 is generally synthetically produced, a company might not be fully transparent about how it was made, or what other ingredients they might add to enhance effects.
 We encourage consumers to buy from a reputable source with available labs.